See which schools offer LPN programs in Idaho

 Directory of state-approved LPN training classes

-List of LPN Programs in Idaho (ID)
+LPN Training Programs in Idaho

 Boise (ID) LPN Programs